 - First, if you are acting as a fiduciary within the context of the client-lawyer relationship, your conduct will be subject to the trust accounting rules even though you are not compensated for your services.
 It is possible that whether a fiduciary role arises out of a client-lawyer relationship may now become a contested issue in a disciplinary case.
-The prudent lawyer will, however, avoid the issue altogether by erring on the side of complying with the rules in most, if not all, situations in which the lawyer is serving as a fiduciary. - Second, although a lawyer's handling of fiduciary funds may, in some limited instances, be exempt from the money management requirements of the trust accounting rules (record keeping, annual accountings, monthly and quarterly reconciliation, etc.), it is not exempt from the prohibitions on illegal conduct, dishonesty, fraud, and deceit in the misconduct rule, Rule 8.4.
+The prudent lawyer will, however, avoid the issue altogether by erring on the side of complying with the rules in most, if not all, situations in which the lawyer is serving as a fiduciary. - Second, although a lawyer's handling of fiduciary funds may, in some limited instances, be exempt from the money-management requirements of the trust accounting rules (record keeping, annual accountings, monthly and quarterly reconciliation, etc.), it is not exempt from the prohibitions on illegal conduct, dishonesty, fraud, and deceit in the misconduct rule, Rule 8.4.
 In other words, a lawyer who steals fiduciary funds, regardless of the source of the funds, will be subject to prosecution under the Rules of Professional Conduct. - Third, there are a number of obligations created by the law applicable to fiduciaries in general that are remarkably similar to the obligations imposed by the trust accounting rules.
 By law, a fiduciary is required to keep the principal's funds or property separate from the fiduciary's personal funds or property, to avoid self-dealing, and to account for the funds accurately and promptly.
+Although there may be no professional discipline for mismanaging a fiduciary account,2 there may be civil consequences.